 Fine Arts: Painting and Drawing

 Translate the three-dimensional world onto a two-dimensional surface.
 Develop perceptual and aesthetic awareness and improve technical skills through the creation of fine art.
 Students will use different drawing and painting techniques, media, and subject matter to create a body of work with an emphasis on developing an effective studio practice and producing works to include in a competitive portfolio.
+Please note: Nude figure drawing is included.

 Fine Arts: Sculpture